What Are The Plants That Repel No-See-Ums?

 How can these plants be grown and maintained?

 Most of these plants are easy to grow and do not require too much maintenance.
 Regular watering, adequate sunlight, and regular pruning to manage growth are the general requirements.
-Local nurseries or lean on online resources can aid you in specific plant care instructions, to keep your plants healthy, blooming, and bugs at bay!
+Below is a table that provides essential care instructions for various repellent plants to ensure they thrive and maintain their insect-repelling properties:

 How Can Plants Be Used as Natural Repellents for No-See-Ums?